Mika Koivuniemi: PBA Tour

 Koivuniemi also finished as the runner-up at the 2011 U.S. Open, which was arguably the most painful moment in his bowling career.
 Needing a 17 pin fill to win the title, he left the 10 pin on the first shot.
 He had to convert and then get at least 8 pins on his fill shot.
-However, he shockingly failed to convert the spare and lost to Norm Duke by the score of 225-216.
+However, he shockingly failed to convert the spare and lost to Norm Duke by the score of 225–216.
 The missed spare shocked Duke as well, given that Koivuniemi is known as one of the best spare converters on tour.
 Nonetheless, Koivuniemi became the only PBA player to make the TV finals in all four majors during a single season.
 These 2010–11 accomplishments earned him his second PBA Player of the Year Award.

 On December 2, 2012, Koivuniemi became the first European player to win the PBA-DHC Japan Cup.
 Less than two weeks later, he won the PBA-WBT Qatar Open for his 11th PBA title.
 His next two PBA Tour titles also came in international events: at the 2013 PBA-WBT Vienna Open and 2014 Brunswick Ballmaster Open in his native Finland.
 His 14th and most recent PBA Tour title was earned at the 2014 Viper Open, part of that year's World Series of Bowling in Las Vegas.

 Mika is a two-time winner of the World Bowling Tour (WBT) Men's Finals.
 Participants in this non-title event are based on a rolling points list from WBT events over the previous two years.
 Koivuniemi won his most recent WBT Men's Final on November 2, 2014, defeating Sean Rash in the final match.

 Although he had been on tour for only nine seasons at the time, Koivuniemi was still ranked #49 on the PBA's 2008 Golden Anniversary list of "50 greatest PBA players of the last 50 years."
 He has won over $1.89 million (USD) in his PBA career.

+Koivuniemi ranked #9 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.

 Retirement

 Koivuniemi announced in July 2015 that he would be retiring from full-time competitive bowling.
 The opportunity to coach the bowling team of the United Arab Emirates and the need to rehab from back and knee injuries were the main factors in his decision.
 He later came out of retirement for selected PBA50 Tour events in 2018.
-In 2024, having resigned as coach of the UAE team, he returned to the USA to participate on the PBA50 Tour part time.
+In 2024, having resigned as coach of the UAE team, he returned to the US to participate on the PBA50 Tour part time.

 Hall of Fame

 Koivuniemi was elected to the PBA Hall of Fame on October 1, 2018.
-He was officially inducted at a ceremony in Arlington, Texas on January 5, 2019 and is the first European player to gain induction.
+He was officially inducted at a ceremony in Arlington, Texas on January 5, 2019, and is the first European player to gain induction.